More contempt citations ahead for Trump advisers: senior U.S. Democrat

 “There obviously are going to have to be, perhaps from our committee and certainly from other committees, other contempt citations to enforce subpoenas,” Nadler told reporters.

-Asked about bundling citations together for a single House vote, the New York Democrat replied: “It’s a great idea.
+Asked about bundling citations together, the New York Democrat replied: “It’s a great idea.
 In fact, I suggested it ...
 It just makes sense, to spend as little floor time as possible, to group them together.”

 A consolidated contempt vote is among options Democrats are considering in response to Trump’s stonewalling of congressional investigations into his presidency and business investments.